 - Shop around for the car you want and can afford – See our tips and advice on finding the best vehicle for you in the sections below.

-- Compare options to find the best car finance in South Africa – CompareLoans.co.za features a popular list of South African vehicle lenders and what they offer.
-Whether you’re looking for cheap car finance, easy car finance, or used car finance, there are good options available.
+- Compare finance options – CompareLoans.co.za features a popular list of South African vehicle lenders and what they offer.
+Whether you’re looking for cheap, easy, or used car finance, there are good options available.

-- Apply for motor vehicle finance from financial institutions – For the vehicle lender you want, click “Go to Site” to visit their website and apply for car finance online.
+- Apply for motor vehicle finance from financial institutions – After you have compared and identified the lender that suits your needs, click “Go to Site” to visit their website and to apply online.

-- Enter into a purchase agreement – Sign the purchase agreement documents from your car seller.
+- Enter into a purchase agreement – Once you have applied and been approved for finance, sign the purchase agreement documents from your seller.
 This is a legal contract between a buyer and the seller which states the terms of the car sale.